Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 If you prefer an organised trip, this trip to Gibraltar includes transport and access to the beautifully lit St. Michael’s Cave.

-Málaga: what to see and do in Málaga – Map
+Malaga: Things to see in Malaga – Map

-HOW TO USE THIS MAP: Above you will find a detailed map with tips on sights and attractions to visit in Malaga, Spain.
+HOW TO USE THIS MAP: Above you will find a detailed map with things to do and see in Malaga, Spain.
 Click at the top left of the map to see separate layers with highlighted locations.
-You can hide and show the different layers or click on the icons on the map to see the names of the places mentioned in the Málaga guide.
+You can hide and show the different layers or click on the icons on the map to see the names of the places mentioned in the Malaga guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 Where to stay in Malaga?